DataDog/documentation/content/en/account_management/saml/okta.md

 ## Setup

-The following instructions allow you to set up Okta as the SAML identity provider (IdP) for Datadog.
-Completing the setup process requires you to alternate between your Okta and Datadog accounts.
+Set up Okta as the SAML identity provider (IdP) for Datadog with the following instructions.
+The setup process requires you to alternate between your Okta and Datadog accounts.

 ### In Okta